theborderland/loomio-deploy/README.md

 * A domain name which you can create DNS records for.

 * An SMTP server for sending email.
-More on that below.

 ## Network configuration
 What hostname will you be using for your Loomio instance?
 What is the IP address of your server?